 The rest of the rules can be told in the process, they relate to the methods of scoring and counting.

-• If the construction — whether it be field, road or the castle — are smiply different players taken into consideration their number — who has more, he gets all the points, in the case of the equal number of points get all “owners”.
+- If the construction — whether it be field, road or the castle — are smiply different players taking into consideration their number — who has more, he gets all the points, in the case of an equal number of points get all “owners”.

 Add-ons bring new tiles and meeps with modified mechanics designed to diversify the game.